nquanbao/weather-dashboard/README.md

 #1 Create a repository on GitHub with README file then copy SSH code.
 #2 Create a folder on local computer and then do " Git clone <SHH code>"
-#3 Creat a index.html file, assets folder include css, images, and pdf folder.
+#3 Creat a index.html file, css, javascript.
-#3 Update the change to GitHub.
+#4 Update the change to GitHub.
+#5 Sign up OpenWeatherMap account to create an API key.
-#4 Coding the HTML with CSS with VS Code (index, css, and readme)
+#6 Coding the HTML with CSS with VS Code (index, css, javascript and readme)
-#5 Update the change to GitHub again.
+#7 Update the change to GitHub again.
+#8 Deployed repo
 ## Usage

 Screenshot :